kammitama5/kammitama5.github.io/_posts/2024-03-06-Wednesday-March-6th.md

 <img src="/images1/AWS24pics/aws22.png" width="300">

+- Project Silverman group 3.

 <img src="/images1/AWS24pics/aws23.png" width="300">

+- Vegan dinner for the banquet.

 <img src="/images1/AWS24pics/aws24.png" width="200">

+- Bubbly.

 <img src="/images1/AWS24pics/aws25.png" width="200">

+- Dessert.
+I walked around in the evening afterwards and discovered that my middle name is also a word in Turkish, apparently.
+I had a falafel and a group of people were going to karaoke, and some others ended up going to a burlesque show, but I had already done laundry, so I didn't feel like coming back with a jacket smelling of booze.
+That being said, I had a fun time chatting with some Berkeley Maths students along the way.
+Their flight apparently got switched for some really early morning flight because their original one got cancelled.

 ## So how does it feel to be one year older?